mikeyEcology/MLWIC2/README.md

 ## <b> Step 5: Create a properly formatted input file using `make_input`</b>
 ###### <i> Shiny option: `MLWIC2::runShiny('make_input')` </i>
-- Option 1: If you have labels for your images and you want to test the model on your images (set `images_classified=TRUE`), you need to have an `input_file` csv that has at last two columns and one of these must be "filename" and the other must be "class_ID".
+- Option 1: If you have labels for your images and you want to test the model on your images (set `images_classified=TRUE`), you need to have an `input_file` csv that has at least two columns and one of these must be "filename" and the other must be "class_ID".
    - `class_ID` is a column containing a number for the label for each species.
 If you're using the "species_model", you can find the class_ID associated with each species in  [this table](https://github.com/mikeyEcology/MLWIC2/blob/master/speciesID.csv) and put them in this column.
 - Option 2: This is the same as option 1, excpet instead of having a column `class_ID` containing the number associated with each species, you have a column called `class` containing your classifications as words (e.g., "dog" or "cattle", "empty"), the function will find the appropriate `class_ID` associated with these words.
 - Option 3: If you do not have your images classified, but you have all of the filenames for the images you want to classify, you can have an `input_file` csv in your with a column called "filename" and whatever other columns you would like.